syncfusion-content/wpf-docs/wpf/PropertyGrid/CustomEditor-support.md

 {% endhighlight  %}
 {% endtabs %}

-You can also set value for `CustomEditorType` property in the xaml file as shown below.
+You can also set value for `CustomEditorType` property for `CustomEditor` class in the xaml file as shown below.

 <syncfusion:PropertyGrid SelectedObject="{Binding SelectedEmployee}"
                             x:Name="propertyGrid1" >